jessicarush/react-notes/useReducer.md

 ## When to use

 Most of the time, you are well covered with just `useState()` method, which is built on top of `useReducer()`.
 But there cases when `useReducer()` is preferable.
 The old React docs say useReducer is good for *complex state logic* or when *the next state depends on the previous one*.
 The new React.dev docs however seem to shift the reasoning: *To reduce complexity and keep all your logic in one easy-to-access place*.

-Some community comments:

-> I use useReducer when I have multiple states that change at the same time or when you have any states that depend on each other.

-> Basically use reducer to avoid any situation where you could have multiple useState calls in row.
+> **Comparing useState and useReducer**
+>
+> - Code size: Generally, with useState you have to write less code upfront.
+With useReducer, you have to write both a reducer function and dispatch actions.
+However, useReducer can help cut down on the code if many event handlers modify state in a similar way.
+> - Readability: useState is very easy to read when the state updates are simple.
+When they get more complex, they can bloat your component’s code and make it difficult to scan.
+In this case, useReducer lets you cleanly separate the how of update logic from the what happened of event handlers.
+> - Debugging: When you have a bug with useState, it can be difficult to tell where the state was set incorrectly, and why.
+With useReducer, you can add a console log into your reducer to see every state update, and why it happened (due to which action).
+If each action is correct, you’ll know that the mistake is in the reducer logic itself.
+However, you have to step through more code than with useState.
+> - Testing: A reducer is a pure function that doesn’t depend on your component.
+This means that you can export and test it separately in isolation.
+While generally it’s best to test components in a more realistic environment, for complex state update logic it can be useful to assert that your reducer returns a particular state for a particular initial state and action.
+> - Personal preference: Some people like reducers, others don’t.
+That’s okay.
+It’s a matter of preference.
+You can always convert between useState and useReducer back and forth: they are equivalent!

 ### Next state depends on the previous